Casey Dumont

 Casey Narelle Dumont (born 25 January 1992) is an Australian professional sportswoman.
-She plays Australian rules football with Hawthorn in the AFL Women's.
-Additionally, she is a goalkeeper for Perth Glory in the A-League Women.
+She is a soccer player who has played as a goalkeeper for multiple A-League Women clubs and the Australia national team.
+She has also played Australian rules football, being listed with Hawthorn in the AFL Women's.

-Dumont has developed a reputation for excelling in penalty shootouts; Dumont has been involved in five of the eight penalty shootouts that have happened in the A-League Women finals series, with Dumont's team emerging victorious in all five.
+In soccer, Dumont has developed a reputation for excelling in penalty shootouts; Dumont has been involved in five of the eight penalty shootouts that have happened in the A-League Women finals series, with Dumont's team emerging victorious in all five.

 Early life and biography

 Dumont was born in 1992 in Sydney and was brought up on the Gold Coast, by her mother with two siblings.
 Her parents had separated when she was about nine years old.
 Initially, she tried soccer but did not like it and played other sports: netball, athletics, softball and swimming, before returning to soccer by the age 12.
 In 2013, Dumont qualified as a registered nurse.
+In May 2025, Dumont was recruited by former teammate Melissa Barbieri to join the blind football national team for women (the Bilbies) as their goalkeeper (only sighted player allowed).